ALEXIS CHESNEY MS, ND, LAC

 What to Do After a Tick Bite

 Knowing what to do after a tick bite can help reduce the risk of Lyme disease and other tick-borne infections.
-Prompt, informed action is important, even if symptoms are absent at the time of the bite.
+Prompt, informed action is important, even though symptoms are absent at the time of the bite.

-It is also important to monitor for early signs and symptoms, which may include flu-like illness, fatigue, headache, fever, muscle or joint pain, or changes to the skin near the bite site.
+It is important to monitor for early signs and symptoms, which may include flu-like illness, fatigue, headache, fever, muscle or joint pain, or changes to the skin near the bite site.
 A rash does not always occur, and when it does, it may not resemble the classic bull’s-eye pattern commonly associated with Lyme disease.

 Because ticks can transmit multiple infections, symptoms may vary widely and may not appear immediately.
 Education, observation, and individualized decision-making are key following a tick bite.